OctopusDeploy/blog/blog/2022-q2/azure-bicep-octopus-deploy/index.md

 You're using some of the variables you declared in an earlier step.

 Now you need to add another **Run an Azure Script** step.
 This deploys your Bicep template, so name it appropriately.
-Then scroll to the Azure section and again add your Azure account details.
+Then, scroll to the Azure section and again add your Azure account details.

 Next, scroll to the **Script** section and enter the following script: